 I knew to expect some physical changes at midlife but the emotional upheaval I felt – took me by surprise.
-I have always been a fairly content and positive person, but a few years ago my emotions began bouncing around like Jane Fonda in a 1980’s fitness video.
+I have always been a fairly happy and positive person, but a few years ago my emotions began bouncing around like Jane Fonda in a 1980’s fitness video.
 I went from content to feeling lost in my own life.
 I fluctuated between happiness, feeling anxious and sometimes even angry.

 And I was irritated, by pretty much everything.
 Cue the noise cancelling headphones I took to wearing.
 My husband Sean once joked that it was like having a third teenager in the house – probably a fair comment.
 But teenagers are teenagers for a reason; they need to differentiate themselves and create a healthy autonomy.
 But I am jumping ahead, because I hadn’t figured that part out yet.

 Feeling Anxious & Emotional at Midlife

 My emotional roller coaster was made worse by the fact that I did not understand why it was happening.
 I had no obvious reason to feel unmoored in my own life.
 Yes, my life was changing.
-My two boys were in high school and my older son was starting to think about college.
-They still needed me, but less, and in different ways.
+My two boys were in high school, and my older son was starting to think about college.
+They needed me less, and in different ways.

 It is bittersweet to watch your children become young adults, but I was actually excited to have more time to focus on myself.
 After putting a career in newspaper journalism aside to be an at-home parent, it was almost as if I woke up one day and wondered where the last fifteen years had gone.